-Capital Asset Management, LLC (CAM) is a Denver-based firm with a small staff of five financial advisors who manage almost $87 million in client assets.
-The firm specializes in a combination of asset management and financial planning services, like retirement planning and investing.
-CAM only works with individuals investors with and without a high net worth.
+Capital Asset Management (CAM) is a Denver-based firm with a small staff of a handful of financial advisors who manage millions in client assets.
+The firm, which specializes in asset management, works with individuals investors above and below the high net worth threshold.

 Some of Capital Asset Management’s employees have an opportunity to earn commissions from insurance sales.
 This makes the firm fee-based, as it receives income from both client fees and outside sources.
 This is different from a fee-only firm, which avoid conflicts of interest by only earning compensation from the fees that clients pay.

 Matthew D. Hickey founded Capital Asset Management in 2003, though the firm wasn’t registered with the U.S. Securities and Exchange Commission (SEC) until 2016.
 Hickey is the sole owner and president of the firm and has worked in the financial services industry for around 35 years.

 The small team at CAM has a certified wealth strategist (CWS) as part of its staff.

 Capital Asset Management Client Types and Minimum Account Sizes

 A vast majority of the firm's clients are individuals beneath the high-net-worth threshold, though there are some high-net-worth individuals as well.
 The firm does not have any institutional clients.

 As a general requirement, Capital Asset Management requires new clients to have at least $500,000 in investable assets.
 The firm reserves the right to accept clients with less than this, though.